FacuPerka/TalentForgeFrontEnd/README.md

 <br>
 <br>

-<h2>Summary</h2>
+<h2>Overview</h2>
-Programming and Languages Courses Page
+Webpage for Programming and Language Courses
-This project is a web application that helps people learn about different programming languages and how to use them to create web applications.
-The courses are designed for people of all experience levels, from beginners to advanced.
+This project is an online application that aids individuals in learning various programming languages and their application in web development.
+The courses are tailored to cater to individuals with diverse experience levels, ranging from novices to experts.

 <h2>Technical Goals</h2>

-The following technical goals have been achieved in the development of this project:
+The project has achieved the following technical goals during development:
-* Deployment: The project has been deployed into production on a web server.
+*Deployment It has been deployed on a web server for production.
-* Third-party authentication: The project allows users to authenticate with their Google or Twitter account.
+*Third-party authentication Users are able to authenticate using their Google or Twitter account.
-* Payment gateway: The project allows users to purchase courses with a credit card.
+*Payment Gateway: Users can buy courses using a credit card through the project.
-* Combined filters: The project allows users to filter courses by topic, duration, rating and price.
+*Filters Combined: Users can filter courses based on topic, duration, rating, and price.
-* Using Cloudinary: The project uses Cloudinary to store and serve images.
+*Using Cloudinary: Cloudinary is used to store and serve images in the project.
-* Notifications with EmailJS: The project uses EmailJS to send notifications to users.
+*The project sends notifications to users through EmailJS.
-* Logical deletion: The project allows users to logically delete courses from their watchlists.
+*Logical deletion is supported: Users can logically delete courses from their watchlists in the project.
-* Local Storage: The project uses Local Storage to store user preferences.
+*Local Storage is used in the project: The project utilises Local Storage to store user preferences.
-* Reviews: The project allows users to leave reviews of the courses.
+*Course Reviews: Users are able to submit reviews for the courses.
-* Admin Dashboard: The project has an admin dashboard that allows administrators to manage courses, users, and roles.
+*Administrator Dashboard: Administrators can manage courses, users, and roles using the project's dashboard.

 ### Installation